openstack/manila/doc/source/devref/hds_hnas_driver.rst

 is not running on controller node, it must have access to the management port.
 The driver configuration can be summarized in the following steps:

-| 1) Create a file system to be used by Manila on HNAS.
+| 1) Create a file system to be used by manila on HNAS.
 Make sure that the
  filesystem is not created as a replication target.
 Refer to Hitachi HNAS reference for detailed steps on how to do this;
-| 2) Install and configure an OpenStack environment with default Manila
+| 2) Install and configure an OpenStack environment with default manila
  parameters and services.
-Refer to OpenStack Manila configuration reference;
+Refer to OpenStack manila configuration reference;
 | 3) Configure HNAS parameters on manila.conf;
 | 4) Prepare the network;
 | 5) Configure/create share type;